Merry Money Tips: 12 Ways To Save This Season

 Tip #10: Create New Memories

-To save money or even try something different, consider making new traditions with a small group of family or friends.
+To save money or even try something different, consider making new traditions with a small group of family members or friends.

 - Decorate a tree together.